 Pondicherry is connected by railways to all major cities like Chennai, Delhi, Kolkata, Bangalore, and Mumbai and other major cities/towns nearby like Kanyakumari, Hyderabad, Nagpur, Bhubaneswar, Bengaluru, Visakhapatnam and Mangalore.

 Pondicherry is well-connected to all major towns and cities in Tamil Nadu and neighbouring states.
 The East Coast Road directly connect Chennai to Pondicherry via Mahabalipuram.
 You can avail of the regular state-run and private buses to travel from anywhere in Tamil Nadu, Karnataka, Andhra Pradesh, and Telangana to Pondicherry.
 The best way, however, is to rent a car or book a cab from any major city nearby and drive to Pondicherry for a scenic travel experience.

-Puducherry airport is located at 4KM from the city centre and is a domestic airport.
+Puducherry Airport is located at 4KM from the city centre and is a domestic airport.
 It is connected to all major cities and towns across India.
 But the flights are not as regular and frequent.
 Always check for flight availability from your city to Pondicherry before planning a trip.
 You can book a taxi from the Pondicherry airport to reach your hotel or explore the city and city late night.

 Best Hotels and Resorts in Pondicherry